THU-luvision/OmniSeg3D/README.md

 Here are some functional instructions for interactive segmentation in GUI:
 * The view point can be changed by dragging the mouse on the screen
-* Left click "clickmode" button to start segmentation mode:
+* Left click `clickmode` button to start segmentation mode:
-   * Single-click mode: right click the region of interest, the object or part will be highlighted, and the score map will show the similarity between the selected pixel and other rendered pixels.
+   * `Single-click mode`: right click the region of interest, the object or part will be highlighted, and the score map will show the similarity between the selected pixel and other rendered pixels.
-   * Multi-click mode: choose "multi-clickmode" button, then you can select multiple pixels on the screen by right click them.
+   * `Multi-click mode`: choose `multi-clickmode` button, then you can select multiple pixels on the screen by right click them.
-   * Similarity Threshold: drag the pin of "ScoreThres", then the unselected regions will be darkened.
+   * `Similarity Threshold`: drag the pin of `ScoreThres`, then the unselected regions will be darkened.
-   * Binarization: left click the "binary threshold" button a binary mask will be applied to the RGB image via the chosen similarity threshold.
+   * `Binarization`: left click the `binary threshold` button a binary mask will be applied to the RGB image via the chosen similarity threshold.

 #### Trained Models
 We provide [trained model for replica room_0](https://drive.google.com/drive/folders/1e7eCume6solK8NuesWdFe9vabVmA9YYX?usp=sharing), you can use it for GUI visulization and interactive segmentation.
 This sample also reveals the output organization.
 It is recommended to put the unzipped "results" folder under the root_dir of OmniSeg3D for minimum code modification.